teamfeldman/projects/15puzzle_solver/readme.txt

-Written by Matthew Feldman - using IDA A* algorithm, this code solves the 15puzzle for different configurations.
+Written by MF - using IDA A* algorithm, this code solves the 15puzzle for different configurations.
 Specifically - Everything not labelled BASE written by MF.